QuantEcon/lecture-julia.myst/lectures/tools_and_techniques/wealth_dynamics.md

 Notice the large spikes in wealth over time.

-Such spikes are similar to what we observed in time series when {doc}`we studied Kesten processes <kesten_processes>`.
+Such spikes are similar to what is observed in a time series with a Kesten process.
+See [here](https://python.quantecon.org/kesten_processes.html) for a Python implementation.

 ### Inequality Measures